Polygons as the geometrical expression of numbers

 This demonstrates the archetypal power of the Decad symbolised by the 10-corner decagon to determine the properties of holistic systems.

-It needs to be emphasized that, as we are dealing here not with ordinary geometry but with sacred geometry.
-Because the seven polygons of the inner Tree of Life are constructed from tetractyses — the template of this archetypal geometry — the numbers thereby generated by this transformation are not arbitrary or insignificant.
+It needs to be emphasized that we are dealing here not with ordinary geometry but with sacred geometry.
+Because the seven polygons of the inner Tree of Life are constructed from tetractyses — the template of all straight-line sacred geometries — the numbers thereby generated by this transformation are not arbitrary or insignificant.
 Instead, they turn out to be numbers that characterize all sacred geometries in a global sense, as demonstrated many times in this website.
 In other words, they are universal parameters of sacred geometry.
 As such, their presence helps to distinguish what is true sacred geometry, namely, the representation of the divine archetypes, from what is merely the kind of axiomatic geometry that has been studied by mathematicians ever since the days of Euclid and taught to school children for hundreds of years.

 The geometrical & yod compositions of polygons